1969 The year Steeleye formed.

 23rd Oxford Uni x2 Uni Balls the same evening w.Spencer Davis Group

 Audiences were shocked by Steeleye who came on dressed in Cassocks with tall hats and ribbons, singing 'Lyke Wake Dirge' which is a lamentation at a vigil of a deceased person before they are buried.
-The shows were very visual with dancing and a dramatic light show, which tied in well with the 'Passion Play' which Tull were touring with as well.
-As an English folk band playing to an American Rock audience, they made an impressive impact.
+The shows were very visual with dancing and a dramatic light show, which tied in well with the 'Passion Play' which Tull were touring with.
+As an English folk band playing to an American Rock audience, they made an impressive impact, often comments are made that it was this tour that got the band so many lifetime American fans.
 The bands got on well and Ian Anderson worked on the next Steeleye album.

 ??'Onondaga War Memorial Auditorium, Syracuse, NY